RepoDynamics/PyPackIT/docs/website/source/manual/index.md

 :link: usage/index
 :link-type: doc

-An in-depth guide on how to use {{ pp_meta.name}}'s various features and functionalities in your software development process.
+An in-depth guide on how to use {{ ccc.name}}'s various features and functionalities in your software development process.
 :::